openjdk/panama-foreign/doc/panama_ffi.md

 } // all memory allocated is released here
 ```

 The above code creates a confined scope; inside the *try-with-resources*, a new unbounded arena allocation is created, associated with the existing scope.
-The allocator will allocate slabs of memory, of a specific size, and respond to allocation request by returning different slices of the pre-allocated slab.
+The allocator will allocate slabs of memory, of a specific size, and respond to allocation requests by returning different slices of the pre-allocated slab.
 If a slab does not have sufficient space to accommodate a new allocation request, a new one will be allocated.
 If the scope associated with the arena allocator is closed, all memory associated with the segments created by the allocator (see the body of the `for` loop) will be deallocated at once.
 This idiom combines the advantages of deterministic deallocation (provided by the Memory Access API) with a more flexible and scalable allocation scheme, and can be very useful when writing large applications.

 For these reasons, all the methods in the Foreign Linker API which *produce* memory segments (see `CLinker::toCString`), allow an optional allocator to be provided by user code — this is key in ensuring that an application using the Foreign Linker API achieves optimal allocation performances, especially in non-trivial use cases.